Credit Score Privacy Notice

 Lowell Portfolio I Ltd buys customer accounts where there is an outstanding balance from a wide range of organisations including banks, retailers and credit card, mobile phone, home shopping and utility (gas, electricity and water) companies.

-Lowell Financial Ltd manages the accounts, which means that if we write or speak to you or if you use this app, it will usually be Lowell Financial Ltd that you are dealing with.
+Lowell Financial Ltd manages the accounts, which means that if we write or speak to you or if you use the Lowell app or Lowell.co.uk, it will usually be Lowell Financial Ltd that you are dealing with.

 We also provide credit management solutions to other companies to help them manage the accounts that you have with them.